-The SRT output can be pulled to/from an SRT-enabled device and is configured via Zen Master or Zixi API only.
+The SRT output can be pulled to/from an SRT-enabled device.
 SRT stands for 'Secure Reliable Transport' and is an open-source video transport protocol and technology stack.
 SRT uses secure streams and easy firewall traversal to optimize streaming performance and deliver high-quality video over even the most unreliable networks.

-→ To Create an SRT Output:
+To Create an SRT Output:

-- 9. In the Zixi Broadcaster Outputs page click + New Output .
-The New Output window is displayed. - 10.
-Type in the unique identifier for this output in the Output Name. - 11.
-Select an Input Stream to be made available on this output from the adjacent drop-down list. - 12.
+In the Zixi Broadcaster Outputs page click + New Output .
+The New Output window is displayed.

+- → Type in the unique identifier for this output in the Output Name. - Select an Input Stream to be made available on this output from the adjacent dropdown list. - 10.
 Select the Show in Matrix check box to display this stream in the Matrix (see Using the Matrix).
-Default: Selected. - 13.
+Default: Selected. - 11.
 Select SRT.

-- 14. Enter the Output Parameters (see Output Stream Parameters Table). - 15.
-If you want to specify Billing Codes to identify and differentiate traffic on a Zixi Broadcaster for billing purposes, select this checkbox (see Output Stream Parameters Table below) - 16.
+- 12. Enter the Output Parameters (see Output Stream Parameters Table). - 13.
+If you want to specify Billing Codes to identify and differentiate traffic on a Zixi Broadcaster for billing purposes, select this checkbox (see Output Stream Parameters Table below) - 14.
 Click OK.

-The new SRT Output with its settings is created and now appears on the screen.
+- 15. The new SRT Output with its settings is created and now appears on the screen. - 17.
+Output Stream Parameters Table